Today's Hours:

 Included with MOR membership/admission

-An exhibition copy of Edmonia Lewis’s centennial sculpture The Death of Cleopatra, created in collaboration with students at Montana Technological University, demonstrates how the cultural pursuits of Black settlers and territorial Montanans supported shared goals of full citizenship and national belonging for those living on America’s geographic and social margins.
+An exhibition copy of Edmonia Lewis’s centennial sculpture The Death of Cleopatra, created in collaboration with faculty and students at Montana Technological University, demonstrates how the cultural pursuits of Black settlers and territorial Montanans supported shared goals of full citizenship and national belonging for those living on America’s geographic and social margins.

-This will be the first time Lewis’s sculptures will be displayed in Montana
+This will be the first time Lewis’s sculptures will be displayed in Montana.

 Academic Symposium: "On the Edge of American: Art, Exodusters, and Expatriates, 1850–1900"